-Quakers have a generous pension scheme where we contribute 8% of your salary and you contribute 3% of your salary.
-You have the option to increase your contributions should you wish and to pay your contributions via salary sacrifice.
+Quakers have a generous pension scheme where we contribute 8% of your salary and you contribute 3%.
+You can increase your contributions should you wish and to pay your contributions via salary sacrifice.

 Sick pay scheme

 We have a very generous sick pay scheme: